erciomunoz/academic-kickstart-1/content/home/experience.md

   location = "Santiago, Chile"
   date_start = "2010-02-01"
   date_end = "2014-08-30"
-  description = """Research, forecasting, and adviser of a board member."""
+  description = """Developed a research agenda on forecasting that resulted in 6 peer-reviewed papers and 3 working papers.
+Worked as an adviser to the board member Joaquin Vial.
+Constructed the international macroeconomic scenario relevant for Chile in each monetary policy report"""
 +++